 - You were unable to identify the driver.

-- Gather information: It is always in your best interest to gather as much information as you can immediately after the accident - including the other driver’s personal and insurance details (where possible), the names and contact details of any witnesses, and photos of the damage and any injuries sustained.
+- Gather information: it is always in your best interest to gather as much information as you can immediately after the accident - including the other driver’s personal and insurance details (where possible), the names and contact details of any witnesses, and photos of the damage and any injuries sustained.

-Should I contact a lawyer?
+Should I contact a CTP lawyer?

-It is important to remember that the CTP insurer has its own legal representation working to limit their liability - either by denying fault entirely, or minimising the amount of compensation they are willing to provide.
-Having a lawyer involved from the start means you have an experienced professional on your side to ensure that you get the compensation you need to recover.
+It is important to remember that CTP insurers have their own legal representation working to limit their liability - either by denying fault entirely or minimising the amount of compensation they are willing to pay.
+This means you might not get the full amount you’re entitled to, without having a CTP lawyer on your side fighting to get you the compensation needed to recover.

-Written by Shine Lawyers on .
-Last modified: April 18, 2017.
+Written by Shine Lawyers.
+Last modified: November 13, 2020.